-Natural herb products is the most commonly used alternative medicines among adults.
-Use has increased for several other alternative therapies, including breathing exercises, meditation, massage reflexology therapy, acupressure, and yoga.
+Natural herb products are the most commonly used alternative medicines among adults.
+Other popular alternative therapies are breathing exercises, meditation, massage reflexology therapy, acupressure, and yoga.

 Different traditional therapies and their oneness

-Although traditional therapies are diverse approaches, they share certain common attributes; they consider human as a whole, and more than just physical bodies.
-Since body, mind, and spirit are all one unified reality; thus illness to affect, and be affected by, both body and mind.
+Although traditional treatments are diverse approaches, they share specific common attributes; they consider human as a whole and more than just physical bodies.
+Since body, mind, and spirit are all one unified reality; thus, illness to affect, and be affected by, both body and mind.

-Almost every alternative medicine considers symptoms during a health conditions is due to the body’s efforts to cure its own imbalance is a disease).
+Almost every alternative medicine considers symptoms during health conditions is due to the body’s efforts to cure its imbalance is a disease).

 What is vital energy?

-The human body animates by an integrated energy called the vital force, life force, prana, qi, or chi.
+The human body animates by integrated energy called the vital force, life force, prana, qi, or chi.
 The life force sustains the physical body linked to a higher being or infinite source of energy.
-When the life forces quantity and if it flows freely throughout the body, they you can enjoy optimal health.
-Blocked or weakened vital energy leads to energy shortage for organs, tissues and the cells, which in due course results in illness or disease.
+When the life forces quantity and if it flows freely throughout the body, then you can enjoy optimal health.
+Blocked or weakened vital energy leads to energy shortage for organs, tissues, and the cells, which in due course results in illness or disease.

 They view vital energy as the force integrates the body, mind, and spirit, which connects everything.
-The Chinese call this life force as qi is a also spelled chi), the Ancient Greeks call it as pneuma, and the Hindus call it as prana.
+The Chinese call this life force as qi is an also spelled chi), the Ancient Greeks call it as pneuma, and the Hindus call it as prana.
 In every culture, they believe the life force is both self-nurturing and self-sustaining.